-The newly minted American Women Quarters Program has chosen the first women they will feature on the American quarter.
-In January 2022, poet and Civil Rights activist Dr. Maya Angelou and astronaut Dr. Sally Ride’s faces will be featured on the reverse side of circulating quarters.
+The American Women Quarters Program has chosen the first women that will be depicted on the American quarter.
+In January 2022, poet and Civil Rights activist Dr. Maya Angelou and astronaut Dr. Sally Ride’s faces were featured on the reverse side of circulating quarters.
 In February 2023, it was announced that Latin music artist Celia Cruz would become the first Afro Latina person to appear on a US quarter.

 Between 2022 and 2025, the American Women Quarters Program will highlight up to 20 different groundbreaking women in American history.